WoPoss-project/Pygmalion/README.md

 - The legend: rendered according to the modalities used and the form's version.
 - The etymology: rendered according to its value (either `false`, `"unknown"`, or `Array`).
-- The collocation/group displays on the left-hand side of the visualization.
+- The collocation/group displays on the left-hand side of the visualisation.
 - The definitions: rendered according to the emergence and disappearance dates, as well as the modalities (color) and confidence in the modal descriptions.
 - The scale: always rendered with centuries.
 Adapts elements length depending on data.
 - When a definition is clicked, the relationship arrows: generated with a fairly simple calculation for the `[[x0, y0], [x1, y0], [x1, y1], [x2, y1]]` coordinates.